Dallin Watene-Zelezniak: 2024

 In round 26 of the 2024 NRL season, Watene-Zelezniak scored his 100th first grade try in the New Zealand Warriors 30-28 victory over Cronulla.
 Watene-Zelezniak played 22 games for the club throughout the season and scored 15 tries as they missed the finals.
 On 18 October 2024, Watene-Zelezniak had re-signed with the Warriors until the end of 2027.

 2025

 On 12 February, it was announced that Watene-Zelezniak would be ruled out indefinitely after dislocating his wrist during the New Zealand Warriors trial game against Cronulla.

 He played 17 matches with New Zealand in the 2025 NRL season as the club finished 6th on the table and qualified for the finals.
 They were eliminated by Penrith in the first week of the finals.
 Throughout the year, Watene-Zelezniak's defence came under scrutiny by supporters and sections of the media after he let in numerous tries on his side of the field where he was caught out of position.

+2026

+On 6 July, the Warriors announced that Watene-Zelezniak re-signed with the club until the end of 2028.